3liz/lizmap-documentation/source/publish/advanced_lizmap_config.rst

 .. note:: All the editing tools are not yet managed by Lizmap Web Client.
 Only the following tools are supported: Text edit, Classification, Range, Value Map, Hidden, Check Box, Date/Time, Value Relation.
 If the tool is not supported, the web form displays a text input field.

+.. note:: To make the field compulsory you have to define it as `NOT NULL` in the properties of the table, at the database level.

 * Add the layer in the table "Layer Editing" located in the plugin Lizmap "Tools" tab:

   - *Select the layer* in the drop-down list